At the Cross – Journey to Heaven or Hell?

 Hebrews 5: 8-10 8 Though He was God’s Son, He learned obedience through what He suffered.
 9 After He was perfected, He became the source of eternal salvation for all who obey Him, 10 and He was declared by God a high priest in the order of Melchizedek.

-When Jesus went to the cross for us, He fulfilled the plan of the Father since before the beginning.
-He knew how difficult it was going to be, but He did exactly what the Father asked of Him…obedience unto death.
-It was the only plan that could save mankind…it was the beginning of separating the sheep from the goats which will ultimately happen at the judgement seat.
-In His last breath…Jesus said “It is finished”.
-The plan had been completely fulfilled and although he dreaded it to the point of sweating blood and asking the father to remove this cup from him (meaning the cup of death), He obeyed.
+In His last breath, Jesus said, “It is finished”.
+The plan that had been since the beginning of “Creation” had been completely fulfilled, and although he dreaded it to the point of sweating blood and asking the Father to remove this cup from him (meaning the cup of death), He obeyed.
 In 3 out of 4 of the Gospels, we read the pleas that Jesus prayed to the Father in the Garden of Gethsemane Matthew 26:42, Mark 14:36, Luke 22:42

-The Way is the path that He walked and that we must follow to be his servant…Jesus says in John 25:12 that anyone who loves his life will lose it and anyone who hates his life in the world will keep it for eternal life.
+The way is the path that He walked and that we must follow to be his servant.
+Jesus says in John 25:12 that anyone who loves his life will lose it, and anyone who hates his life in the world will keep it for eternal life.

 The Truth is every WORD that proceeds from the pages of the Bible.
-Jesus is the WORD, therefore HE’S the Truth and we need to believe HIM and believe in HIM.
+Jesus is the WORD.
+Therefore, HE’S the Truth, and we need to believe HIM and believe in HIM.

-The Life in eternity is what we’ll gain if we have Faith and Obey Him.
+Life in eternity is what we’ll gain if we have Faith and Obey Him.

 John 2o:29 Jesus said, “Because you have seen Me, you have believed.
 Those who believe without seeing are blessed.”
 Belief and Faith are related; Belief is the agreement that this is the truth, but Faith not only acknowledges the truth, it inspires action, the desire to share the Gospel with others and to help bring them into obedience to God’s will.